Free tool

 Can this help agencies maintain client sites?

 Yes.
-Agencies can use the scan and monitoring evidence as a repeatable QA layer for phone and contact paths without adding manual client onboarding.
+Agencies can use the scan and retest evidence as a repeatable QA layer for phone and contact paths without adding manual client onboarding.